 Nittobo Group implements risk management to be prepared for infectious diseases including novel coronavirus.
 We stockpile necessary medical supplies such as masks, encourage employees to work in staggered shifts and work from home, to avoid situations where people are in too close contact in closed spaces/crowded places.
 In addition, we review and duplicate our supply chains regularly in order to be able to respond to supply chain fragmentation.

 From the perspective of risk management, Nittobo Group purchases major raw materials from multiple suppliers as much as possible.
 It may become difficult to do so, however, because of the situation of suppliers and changes in the economic environment.
 In such cases, the inability to procure raw materials may affect the production of the Group, thus significantly affecting its financial results.

-(7) Risk related to statutory regulations (including environmental regulations)
+(9) Statutory regulations (including environmental regulations)

 In carrying out the Company’s businesses, we give top priority to observing statutory regulations in Japan and abroad.
 We have established a special department (Risk Management Department) that collects information on statutory regulations in Japan and abroad and responds accordingly.
 In addition, we implement compliance training across the Group to prevent impacts that may affect the Group’s social trust and reputation.
 However, we may incur costs to respond to changes made to various regulations, which may affect the Group’s financial results and financial condition.